dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Anvil Furniture.md

 Crafting station.
 Use this anvil to access the recipes from the Mole Forge at any time from your den.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Anvil Furniture

 Sorting priority: 9500

-Item uid: Anvil Furniture

 # shops selling Anvil: